syncfusion-content/windowsforms-docs/WindowsForms/Edit/Editing-Features.md

-> Note: The default new line style value is set to 'Control'.
+N> The default new line style value is set to 'Control'.
 This value can be changed according to the needs of the user using the DefaultNewLineStyle property.